 1. Waste Not, Want Not!

-While an occasional indulgence for yourself or treat for your loved ones would only be expected, the abominable credit card debt loans facing borrowers around the country (and especially the youngest citizens) call out for a more steadfast resolve toward achieving a debt relief that will endure.
+While an occasional indulgence for yourself or a treat for your loved ones would only be expected, the abominable credit card debt loans facing borrowers around the country (and especially the youngest citizens) call out for a more steadfast resolve toward achieving a debt relief that will endure.
 Too often, folks from of our generation have been led to believe that they can make themselves feel better by spending as freely as they wish without ever having to pay the consequences – or, indeed, pay anything aside from the account balance minimums – but there’s an even greater sense of well being to be drawn from concerted attention toward preparing for fiscal stability.

 2. A Pinch In Time Saves Nine!